[Date changed-posted 2/12/18 (replaces 6/20/16 edition)]

 g.
 Examinations, other than bona fide make-up examinations, are not to be given during the last week of classes.
 Lab examinations and design studio reviews normally scheduled the week prior to finals are excluded from this policy.
 For summer sessions, two days before final examinations will be set aside as days of no examinations, except for administering bona fide make-up or lab examinations.

 h.
 No extracurricular activities may be scheduled within individual study days and the final examination period except on rare occasions for which certain exceptions can be made.
 Written exception requests with justifications should be submitted to the Assistant Managing Director of Events and Instructional Space Management in the Operations Division Planning and Administration office.
-If needed, the request will be forwarded to the Senior Vice Provost for final approval.
+If needed, the request will be forwarded to the Vice Provost for Academic Innovation and Student Success for final approval.

 i.
 Days of no classes are designated as study days and no class review sessions, make-up exams, etc., may be scheduled then or during final exams.